RadieNoice/CP/leetcode/easy/326-power-of-three/solution.md

 ## Mistake Analysis

-TAGS: Logic Error, Conditional Logic, Algorithm Choice
+TAGS: Logic Error, Conditional Logic, Edge Cases

-1. **Key Issues**: Attempts 1-3 incorrectly checked only divisibility by 3.
-Attempts 4-34 used `log` incorrectly, failing to handle floating-point precision.
-Attempts 35-41 had various logical errors and incomplete code.
-Attempt 42 finally correctly implemented iterative division.
+1. **Key Issues**: Attempt 1 is missing the main function body for `isPowerOfThree`.
+Both attempts use floating-point arithmetic (`log`) which can be inaccurate for large integers, leading to incorrect results for edge cases.
+Neither properly handles the case of n=0.

-2. **Evolution**: Initial attempts focused on flawed divisibility checks.
-Later attempts used a logarithmic approach which was poorly implemented,  eventually moving towards a more efficient iterative solution in the final attempt.
+2. **Evolution**: Attempt 2 added a check for `n==0`, but the fundamental floating-point precision issue remains unresolved.
+The commented-out code suggests a potentially more robust iterative approach (not implemented).